portapps/nextcloud-portable/README.md

 ## Notice of Non-Affiliation and Disclaimer

-Portapps is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Nextcloud, or any of its subsidiaries or its affiliates.
-The official Nextcloud website can be found at https://nextcloud.com/.
+Portapps is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Nextcloud™, or any of its subsidiaries or its affiliates.

+The official Nextcloud™ website can be found at https://nextcloud.com/.

-The name Nextcloud® as well as related names, marks, emblems and images are registered trademarks of their respective owners.
+The name Nextcloud™ as well as related names, marks, emblems and images are registered trademarks of their respective owners.

 ## About

-Nextcloud portable app made with 🚀 [Portapps](https://portapps.io).<br />
+Nextcloud™ portable app made with 🚀 [Portapps](https://portapps.io).<br />
 Documentation and downloads can be found on https://portapps.io/app/nextcloud-portable/

 ## How can I help ?